ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Source code convention changed from CRLF to just CR (Unix).
 - NEW: Fixed some corned cases in ADC5, added ADC reset on start().
 - NEW: Added a "BufferedSIODriver" class that implements the behavior of the legacy Serial driver on top of a SIO implementation (buffering, events